adonSh/Monty-Hall/README.md

   -h, --help            show this help message and exit -t TRIES, --tries TRIES
-                        how many times to run the simulation (default 3000) -n DOORS, --doors DOORS
+                        how many times to run the simulation (default 3000)
-                        how many doors to use in the simulation (default 3)
 ```